smarthomeaf/nspanel-shaf/README.md

 # NSPanel-shaf
 NSPanel-shaf is based on marcfagers original work and MarkWattTech update.

 Thank you to @MarkWattTech for putting a Tutorial togther on how to flash the the Sonoff NSPanel (https://youtu.be/p-AK4o5jOSI).
 I have taken what he has put togther and simplified the code for easier editing.
-Addtioanlly, I also have created a new HMI to add addtioanl items to the the Main Page.
+Addtioanlly, I also have created a new HMI to add additional items to the the Main Page.

-We will work on getting a video upload to our youtube Channel https://www.youtube.com/SmartHomeAF, in the meantime use @MarkWattTech channel to get Started and use my nspanel.yaml and hmi.tft files.
+We will work on getting a video uploaded to our youtube Channel https://www.youtube.com/SmartHomeAF, but in the meantime use @MarkWattTech channel to get Started and use my nspanel.yaml and hmi.tft files instead.

 ## Credits